-DMX View By clicking on this button, it is possible to switch to the DMX view mode.
-Grid dimensions Set the width and the height of the 2D view grid by changing the values displayed in the two spin boxes

-Grid units Set the 2D view grid measurement units by selecting the desired one from the drop down menu.
-Possible options are meters and feet. ٠ Add a fixture to the 2D view grid.
+Toolbar controls DMX View By clicking on this button, it is possible to switch to the DMX view mode.
+Grid dimensions Set the width and the height of the 2D view grid by changing the values displayed in the two spin boxes Grid units Set the 2D view grid measurement units by selecting the desired one from the drop down menu.
+Possible options are meters and feet.
+Add a fixture to the 2D view grid.
 When clicking on this icon, the fixture selection dialog will be displayed.
 Fixtures already added to the view will be disabled as it isn't possible to add the same fixture twice Remove a fixture from the 2D view grid.
 Clicking on this icon will remove the currently selected fixture.
 A fixture is highlighted in yellow when selected.

 Open the Monitor background picture selection dialog.
-Here it is possible to choose between 3 possible modes: No background: the Monitor 2D view won't have any background picture Common background it the Monitor 2D view will display the chosen background picture for a Specific QLC+ Function.
-Just click on the and buttons to add/remove Functions and their associated background picture to the Monitor.
-When a Function in this list will start the Monitor 2D view background picture will change accordingly. Ø Show/hide fixtures' names underneath their graphical representation
+Here it is possible to choose between 3 possible modes: No background: the Monitor 2D view won't have any background picture Common background: the Monitor 2D view will display the chosen background picture Custom background list: in this mode it is possible to select a background picture for a specific QLC+ Function.
+Just click on

+Show/hide fixtures' names underneath their graphical representation
-Fixture Item Editor

-When a fixture is clicked, it gets highlighted in yellow and the Monitor Fixture Item Editor is displayed on the right side of the window.
+Fixture Item Editor When a fixture is clicked, it gets highlighted in yellow and the Monitor Fixture Item Editor is displayed on the right side of the window.